anaef/nginx-lws/doc/Directives.md

 values `json` or `html`.
 The default value for *error_response* is `json`.
 The optional *attribute* value controls whether diagnostic information is included for Lua errors and can take the value `diagnostic`.
-Diagnostic information includes the error message, file names, line numbers and a stack traceback.
+Diagnostic information includes the error message, file names, line numbers, function names, and a stack traceback.
 By default, and if the attribute is omitted, diagnostic information is not included.

 ## lws_thread_pool *thread_pool_name*